eqlabs/zksync-state-reconstruct/README.md

   rustup toolchain install nightly
   ```

-  You also need to have a recent version of `protobuf` installed and accessible via `PATH`.
+  You also need to have `protobuf`, version `3.20` or above, installed and accessible via `PATH`.
 Use your preferred package manager to do this.
 For example, using brew:

   ```fish
   brew install protobuf